 One of them, Joe, was the lead vocalist in a group - Joe E. Brown and Friends - that packed out the Macra, Mountmellick CYMS and other Midland venues in 1969/70.
 Aided and abetted by Dave Allen (Bracknagh, Keyboards); Patsy Slattery (Portarlington, Guitar); Joe Murphy (Portarlington, Bass); and Sandy Metcalfe (Mountmellick, Drums), Joe was noted for his animated performance of all the hits of the day.
 After his departure - he eventually emigrated - the group became The Friends Showband and continued until 1972.

 Formerly a butcher with Robbie Delaney in the Market Square, John Kelly opened his own shop here in November 1978.
 He also had a shop on the Borris Road.
-Today, the business is run by his son and namesake.
+His son and namesake ran the business here until it closed down in September, 2018.
+The premises remained vacant for some before Bellacure Beauty Spa opened here in 2020.

 1 Eddie Boylan has no mention of John Maher ever living here.
 Instead, he places him two doors down the street.